Skip to main content

 Hormonal and Endocrine Balance

-The is the master regulator of your physiology.
+The endocrine system is the master regulator of your physiology.
 Its balance is a primary determinant of energy, mood, body composition, and cognitive sharpness.
 Assessing this system involves looking at key hormones in a more nuanced way than standard reference ranges, which are often too broad to be useful for optimization.

 • Comprehensive Thyroid Panel ∞ This includes TSH, Free T3, Free T4, and Reverse T3.
 This combination provides a complete picture of thyroid hormone production, conversion, and cellular uptake, which are essential for metabolic rate and energy levels.